Home Insurance Getting The Basics Right

 • Malicious damage, vandalism, theft or attempted theft.

 • Escape Of Water or Oil.

 This is damage that you may cause yourselves accidentally.
-This can be anything from your children kicking a ball through your window to leaving a tap running in your bathroom and damaging everything you own.
+This can be anything from your children kicking a ball through your window to leaving the iron on the carpet, dropping the T.V.
 This seems extreme but it does happen and without Accidental Damage you may end up losing most, if not all, of what you own.

 Personal Possessions Cover

 This is sometimes referred to as Personal Belongings.
 It is possible to cover items you take out and about with you on your home insurance.
 Good examples what you can claim for are cameras and laptops, which are frequently dropped or stolen away from home.
 It could even be that your wallet or handbag is stolen.
 With Personal Possession Cover on your policy, you can be compensated for this.